Game-Day Staff: (part-time)

 Souvenirs/Merchandise – Assist Mallards fans in finding the apparel or memorabilia of their choice.
 Provide a positive experience for the fans while efficiently entering the cash and credit transactions.

 Hospitality Servers – Provide service to the suite customers, including but not limited to; preparing the suite with food and beverage for the event, maintaining suite cleanliness, and providing a positive experience for all members of the group.
-Suite servers must be, at least, 18 years of age, have a valid bartending license prior to the start of employment, and have an outgoing personality.
+Suite servers must be at least 18 years of age and have an outgoing personality.

 Concessions – Employees hold various roles throughout the ballpark in food and beverage areas.
 Employees must provide excellent customer service, display an understanding of food and beverage options within a designated area, and follow closely the health and sanitation guidelines set forth by the Mallards.
 Responsibilities vary by area and position as follows:

 Grillers – Responsible for ensuring Mallards fans receive the freshest food possible in a timely manner.
 Grillers will follow specific food preparation and sanitation guidelines designed to create a consistently quality product.
 Interested candidates should have experience in a kitchen environment, and be able to work in a fast paced, hot environment.